A current employee explains the job content and rewards of SaaS customer support

 We often receive words of gratitude from our customers

-When a system malfunction occurs, the customer support representative apologizes to the customer on behalf of the team.
-Naturally, we often receive criticism, but if we are able to respond quickly, we may receive , "Your response was quick and courteous, which was very helpful.
-I will continue to use your service in the future."
-We cannot rely on such words of gratitude, but still a happy moment to receive such words of gratitude .
+When a system malfunction occurs, our customer support team apologizes to the customer on behalf of the team.
+While we often receive complaints, if we respond quickly, we sometimes receive, "Thank you for your prompt and courteous response.
+We will continue to use your services."
+Wecan't take these words for granted, butalways rewarding to receive such appreciation.

 [Summary] What is the mission of a customer support representative for web services?